Logiqx/gps-wizard/docs/fit.md

 Notes:

-- COROS does not record serial number or software version at this time.
+- COROS does not record the serial number or software version at this time; May 2022.
 - Suunto and Timex do not provide a "device_info" frame.